The EU Clean Beauty Revolution: Ending Microplastics and Greenwashing in Cosmetics

 4. Natural Alternatives and Innovation in Formulation

-Comparison of microplastic functions and natural biodegradable alternatives in cosmetics.
+Comparison of microplastic functions and biodegradable alternatives.

 5. Circular Economy and Eco-Design Obligations